Welcome New Members

 In a recent effort to promote scientific knowledge in applied settings, the leaders of seven APA divisions.
 Including Div.
 7, formed a consortium to develop a web-based resource for behavioral information on children, youth and families.
 This resource serves as a gateway to a network of websites that provide scientific information and evidence-based approaches to promote healthy development.
 Currently, Div.
 7, along with Div.
 37 (Family Policy and Practice), is also leading a Joint Task Force on Physical Punishment of Children to review research on spanking and its effects.

 All memberships run January through December.
 If you are a new member to Div.
-7, then your first year is free.
-If you are a student member, then your membership is free.
+7, then your first year is $12.
+If you are a student member, then your membership is $6.
+After the first year, membership is $24 per year.
+APA membership is not required.
 If you would like to add or update your email address, please send us an email.
 Please let us know if your address or email address changes during the year.

 If you are not yet a member of Div.
 7, we hope you will explore our member benefits and consider joining.